Your Information, Your Rights

 Your Right of Access to Your Records

-You have a right under the Data Protection Act 1998 and General Data Protection Regulations to access/view information the Practice holds about you, and to have it amended or edited should it be inaccurate.
+You have a right under the Data Protection Act 2018 and General Data Protection Regulations to access/view information the Practice holds about you, and to have it amended or edited should it be inaccurate.
 This is known as ‘the right of subject access’.
 We are very keen for you to have access to help you manage your own health and maintain the quality of the records about your health.
-With some provisos, we are now able to give most adults access to their records on-line if they wish.
-If you would like access on-line, please ask our receptionists.
+With some exclusions, we are now able to give most adults access to their records online if they wish.
+If you would like access online, please ask our Patient Services Team.

 You can also request a copy of your records in paper form.
 If you wish to do this, you will need to do the following,